airflow.triggers.base

 The triggerer calls this method (instead of

 run()) when this trigger participates in a shared-stream group.
-Iterateshared_streamto receive raw events from the shared poll, andyieldaTriggerEventfor each one that should fire this trigger.Required only when
+Iterateshared_streamto receive raw events from the shared poll, andyieldaTriggerEventfor each one that should fire this trigger.In ack mode, to have the broker terminally drop a raw event rather than producing a trigger event from it, call

 shared_stream_key()returns non-None.